Pendulum Dowsing Techniques

 The technique of dowsing with a pendulum is quite simple, but what you can do with that simple skill is quite another matter!

 Let's run through a few things to remember about pendulum dowsing.

 First, keep the chain or string short.
 For a lightweight pendulum, one which weighs about one or two ounces, you only need a short length, because it will move much more quickly and be more responsive than a heavier pendulum.
-A heavier pendulum is one which usually weighs around four or five ounces.
+A heavier pendulum is one that usually weighs around four or five ounces.
 A heavy pendulum will take longer to respond and works better at the end of a longer chain.
-But we’re really only talking here of a length of around two to three inches for the lighter pendulum, and up to about four or five inches at most for the heavier ones.
+But we're really only talking here of a length of around two to three inches for the lighter pendulum, and up to about four or five inches at most for the heavier ones.
 Not a great deal of difference.
 As you become more familiar with your own pendulum, you will discover the best and most responsive length for you.
-Ideally, what you are looking for is something which responds as quickly as possible and which is as easy as possible for you to hold comfortably.
+Ideally, what you are looking for is something that responds as quickly as possible and which is as easy as possible for you to hold comfortably.

 And make sure that you don't drape the chain over your finger, but have it pinched between finger and thumb, so it hangs straight down.